ZillKhan/xplriot1_examples/README.md

 | ----------- | ----------- |
 | NO_SENSORS | When set i2c is not included in the build and this enables the use of all 4 uarts.
 This means that both the Nina W15 and the Sara R5 modules can be used at the same time |
 | EXT_FS | Enables use of a file system on the external SPI-flash memory.
 Used in the "filesystem" example|

+### Bootloader

+By default the mcuboot bootloader which is available in a fresh XPLR-IOT-1 will be kept.
+If you don't want that then use the option:

+    --no-bootloader

+Should you later want to change this you can use the operation "flash_bootloader"

+### Network cpu

+The network cpu of the host nrf5340 is not used in most of the examples.
+However if the Bluetooth functionality is to be used in the host (and not in the Nina module), a firmware for the network cpu has to be built and flashed.
+The build is done automatically whenever the KConfig setting CONFIG_BT is set.

+To flash the built network cpu firmware the following command must be used after a successful build of the example:

+    do flash_net

+This is only required to be done once.

+Please note that this command will only work for examples that has defined CONFIG_BT.
+Currently there are two examples that do this, ibeacon and scanner.
+In this case the command will be for ibeacon:

+    do flash_net -e ibeacon